Functional a posteriori estimates for the fractional Laplacian problem: Abstract

 \section{Abstract}

-{ The paper is concerned with a posteriori estimates for approximations of boundary value problems generated by the spectral fractional operator.
-The derivation is based upon the Stinga--Torrea extension that transfers the corresponding nonlocal problem to a local problem of higher dimensionality.
+{ The paper is concerned with a posteriori estimates for approximations of boundary value problems generated by the spectral fractional Laplace operator.
+The derivation is based upon the Stinga--Torrea extension, which generalizes the Caffarelli--Silvestre extension and transfers the corresponding nonlocal problem in a bounded domain to a local problem of higher dimensionality.
+A posteriori estimates are first derived for this local problem.
+Two--sided error bounds for the original problem follow from them.
 The estimates are fully computable and contain no conditions and constants depending on a method or mesh used to compute an approximation.
-They are valid for any energy admissible approximation of the extended problem. }
+They are valid for any energy admissible approximation of the extended problem.